IgorTodorovskiIBM/blog/_posts/2025-08-22-agentic-ai.md

 #### Configuration for Workstation Model + z/OS Tools

-In this setup, Crush runs on z/OS, talks to your `zopen` server on z/OS, but gets its intelligence from the Ollama server running back on your workstation.
+In this setup, Crush runs on z/OS, talks to your `zopen` server on z/OS, but gets its knowledge from the Ollama server running back on your workstation.

 ```json
 {